kid-cavaquinho/kid-cavaquinho.github.io/_posts/2013-12-14-depency-injection.md

 <i>As you might imagine, this will print Chopped the evildoers clean in half to the console.
 This works just fine, but what if we wanted to arm our `Samurai` with another weapon?
 Since the `Sword` is created inside the `Samurai` class's constructor, we have to modify the implementation of the class in order to make this change.

 When a class is dependent on a concrete dependency, it is said to be tightly coupled to that class.
 In this example, the `Samurai` class is tightly coupled to the `Sword` class.
 When classes are tightly coupled, they cannot be interchanged without altering their implementation.
 In order to avoid tightly coupling classes, we can use interfaces to provide a level of indirection.
-Let's create an interface to represent a weapon in our game.</i>
+Let's create an interface to represent a weapon in our game.

 {% highlight csharp lineanchors %}
 interface IWeapon